bud-co/architecture-decision-records/README.md

 ## 🤖 Getting started

-To understand our architecture decision logs repository you must first understand two separate concepts:
+To understand our architecture decision logs repository you must first understand three separate concepts:

 1. `Architecture Decision Record`: The record of an architecture decision.
 To understand what is an ADR, check our [`CONTRIBUTING.md`](./CONTRIBUTING.md) file;
+2. `Architecture Decision Log`: A list of created ADRs, organized by their creation time;
 2. `Architecture Decision Group`: A group of architecture decision records.
 Those are arbitrary, ad-hoc groups (like folders) of more than one ADR.
 Inside each ADG you will only find symbolic links to any ADR related to it.
 Some example of ADGs are:
 - Accepted
 - Rejected
 - Deprecated
 - Domain-related

-So, if you want to check **all our architecture decisions**, you could check the `adr` folder.
-If you wish to navigate in how we're organizing our ADRs you can go to the `adg` folder of this repository.
-While in the `adg` folder, keep in mind that it only contains symbolic links, so the folder structure might change anytime.
+So, if you want to check **all our architecture decisions**, you could check the [adl](./adl) folder of this repository.

+If you wish to navigate in how we're organizing our ADRs you can go to the [adg](./adg) folder of this repository.
+While there, keep in mind that it only contains symbolic links, so the folder structure might change anytime.

 ## 💻 Contributing